ianlucas/cs2-inventory-simulator/docs/rules.md

 ### `craftHideFilterType`

-- Determines whether to hide a type from the "creating a craft..." prompt.
+- Determines whether to hide a type from the "crafting an item..." prompt.
 This will NOT prevent the item from being added by the user when crafting/editing a weapon that may have stickers applied (unless enforced).
 - **Type:** `string-array`
-- **Usage example:** `sticker` (Users won't be able to see the "Sticker" item type when creating a craft)
+- **Usage example:** `sticker` (Users won't be able to see the "Sticker" item type when crafting an item)

 ### `craftHideModel`